honeybadger2121-home/Region40bot_translatorbot/TERMS_OF_SERVICE.md

 # Terms of Service

-**Effective Date:** August 27, 2025
+**Effective Date:** August 28, 2025
-**Last Updated:** August 27, 2025
+**Last Updated:** August 28, 2025

 ## 1. Acceptance of Terms

-By adding the Combined Discord Bot ("the Bot") to your Discord server, using any of its features, or interacting with the Bot in any way, you agree to be bound by these Terms of Service ("Terms").
+By adding the Region40Bot ("the Bot") to your Discord server, using any of its features, or interacting with the Bot in any way, you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the Bot.

 ## 2. Description of Service

-The Combined Discord Bot is designed to facilitate comprehensive Discord server management through:
+The Region40Bot is designed to facilitate comprehensive Discord server management through:

-### 2.1 Onboarding Features
+### 2.1 Onboarding & Verification Features
-- **CAPTCHA Verification**: Human verification system for new members
+- **Human Verification**: CAPTCHA-style verification system for new members to prevent spam and bots
 - **Profile Collection**: Gathering of user information including in-game names, timezones, and language preferences
-- **Alliance Assignment**: Role-based alliance selection and management
+- **Alliance Assignment**: Role-based alliance selection and management system
-- **Automated Role Management**: Automatic assignment of roles based on verification and profile completion
+- **Automated Role Management**: Automatic assignment of roles based on verification status and profile completion
+- **Direct Message Verification**: Private verification process conducted entirely through DMs

 ### 2.2 Translation Features
+- **Private Auto-Translation**: Automatic translation of messages sent privately via Direct Messages to users with different language preferences
-- **Real-Time Translation**: Automatic translation of messages between multiple languages
+- **Real-Time Language Detection**: Automatic detection of message languages using Google Translate API
-- **Personal Translation**: Individual user translation preferences via direct messages
+- **Personal Translation Preferences**: Individual user language settings and auto-translation controls
-- **Server-Wide Translation**: Guild-wide translation to common languages
-- **Context Menu Translation**: On-demand translation of specific messages
+- **Context Menu Translation**: On-demand translation of specific messages through Discord's right-click menu
-- **Voice Translation**: Real-time voice channel translation (when available)
-- **Language Detection**: Automatic detection of message languages
+- **Comprehensive Language Support**: Support for 25+ languages including English, Spanish, French, German, Japanese, Chinese, and many others
+- **Privacy-Focused**: All automatic translations are sent privately to individual users - no public translation messages in channels

 ### 2.3 Administrative Tools
-- **Web Dashboard**: Statistics monitoring and user management interface
+- **Web Dashboard**: Real-time statistics monitoring and user management interface accessible at localhost:3001
-- **Analytics**: Server usage statistics and member engagement metrics
+- **Analytics & Reporting**: Server usage statistics, member engagement metrics, and automated hourly reports
-- **Configuration Management**: Server-specific Bot settings and preferences
+- **Configuration Management**: Server-specific Bot settings, channel assignments, and feature toggles
+- **Comprehensive Logging**: Detailed logging of translation and verification activities with daily log files

 ## 3. User Responsibilities